inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

    requests to demonstrate must support elements.
 This demo does not have any additional requests and does not attempt to demonstrate all must support elements, so click the link to indicate you are done submitting requests for each.
-Note that requests submitted during the workflow section will be evaluated and you can inspect the results under test **3.2** Demonstrate Element Support to see both passing and failing tests.
+Note that requests submitted during the workflow section will be evaluated and you can inspect the results under the Demonstrate Element Support test to see both passing and failing tests.
 1. Once Inferno finishes evaluating the requests, the test will complete allowing you to review the results, including warning and error messages as well as requests associated with each test.

-The tests are expected to pass with the exception of the Must Support tests in groups 4.1 and 4.2.
+The tests are expected to pass with the exception of the Must Support tests.

 #### Optional Demo Modification: full-resource Subscription